One of the most frequently asked questions before moving to the UK is, can I move to the UK without a job?

 Can a US Citizen Live in the UK?

-As I mention above the Tier 2 Sponsorship visa is your best bet, unless you have met the love of your life that’s a UK Citizen or someone that can have a spouse on their visa like the UK Ancestry.
+Tier 2 Sponsorship visa is your best bet unless you have met the love of your life that’s a UK Citizen or someone that can have a spouse on their visa like the UK Ancestry.
+Sponsorship does defeat the purpose of moving without a job but it is a great option if you can find a placement.

 The Tier 4 Student visa is also an option but there will be restrictions for the adult and child visa types.
 The adult visa will allow you to work up to 20 hours as long as it doesn’t interfere with your studies.